BillyR512/reddit-earthporn-scraper/README.md

 # Automator Setup

-* Bullet 1 Open Automator -> cmd + spacebar - type in Automator
+* Open Automator -> cmd + spacebar - type in Automator
-* Bullet 2 Select New Application
+* Select New Application
-* Bullet 3 Select "Run AppleScript" in the available actions menu and copy/modify the script below
+* Select "Run AppleScript" in the available actions menu and copy/modify the script below

 Sample Script -